 On the other hand, appreciation and home equity can be seen as the return on your investment in your home.

-The sweet spot is often a combination of the two: a lovely place to live and a profitable investment.
+The sweet spot is often a combination of the two: a great place to live and a profitable investment.

 The Takeaway

 How does homeownership build generational wealth?
 In direct and indirect ways.
-Buying real estate can build a foundation for a family for a generation and beyond.
+The real estate itself can likely grow in value, and the homeowner may enjoy such benefits as raising a family in a good school district.
+Buying real estate can build a foundation for a family today and for generations ahead.

 SoFi Loan Products